docsforadobe/after-effects-scripting-guide/docs/textdocument.rst

 **Description**

-The text layer’s font specified by its PostScript name.
+The text layer's font specified by its PostScript name.

 .. warning::
    This value only reflects the first character in the text layer at the current time.